 Exception - A type of coverage decision that, if approved, allows you to get a prescription drug that is not on our formulary (a formulary exception), or get a non-preferred prescription drug at a lower cost sharing level (a tiering exception).
-You may also request an exception if SilverScript requires you to try another prescription drug before receiving the prescription drug you are requesting, or if our plan limits the quantity or dosage of the prescription drug you are requesting (a formulary exception).
+You may also request an exception if SilverScript requires you to try another prescription drug before receiving the prescription drug you are requesting, if your plan requires a prior authorization for a drug and you want us to waive the criteria restriction, or if our plan limits the quantity or dosage of the prescription drug you are requesting (a formulary exception).

-Extra Help - A Medicare or a State program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.
+Extra Help - A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.